maxthemage/tinkering-with-jaseci/README.md

 * User input would be a very neat addition, as in having the user, name the folders for themselves, based on what files they have present.
 * The large amounts of output that module and jaseci spits out can be cleaned up.
 * The codebase (especially bash) can use some cleaning up.
+* Eliminate the use of the few texts used to output data.
+Rely more on JSON files.

 ### Comments
 I worked on this in most of the free time I had, but ultimately time was against me and was the biggest shortcoming of this project.
 I hope to complete it fully, with the original idea that was had.